fwojcik/smhasher3/README.md

 `results/` directory.

 There are a few hashes which do not pass all the tests, but are very close to doing so.
-These are: `chaskey-12` are `MeowHash`.
+These are: `chaskey-12` and `MeowHash`.
 These failures are false positives.
 The failure thresholds have been adjusted, and these hashes are expected to be listed as "passing" in the next round of results.